 Salt marsh soils range from deep mucks with high clay and organic content in the deeper portions to silts and fine sands in higher areas.
-The organic soils have a high salinity, neutral reaction, and high sulfur content; properties of soils of the tidal marsh flats on higher portions of the marsh are little studied (Coultas 1997).
+The organic soils have a high salinity, neutral reaction, and high sulfur content; soil properties of salt flats on higher portions of the marsh are little studied (Coultas 1997).